William88GM/Giffy/README.md

 # Giffy

-Page to find gifs, this is a project to learn about React https://giffy-william88gm.vercel.app
+"This is a full-stack application about GIF search, aimed at learning about React, Node.js, and MongoDB."

+https://giffy-william88gm.vercel.app